feathersjs/docs/api/client/rest.md

 <!-- -->

-> **Note:** A client application can only use a single transport (either REST, Socket.io or Primus).
+> **Note:** A client application can only use a single transport (e.g. either REST or Socket.io).
 Using two transports in the same client application is normally not necessary.

 ### rest([baseUrl])